phucnguyen81/angular-toh/README.md

 ## Development

-- Run `npm run dev:api` to start the json api server.
+- Run `npm run api` to start the json api server.
-- Run `npm run dev:start` to start the Angular web dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+- Run `npm run start` to start the web dev server with autoreload at `http://localhost:4200/`
 - Run `npm run lint` to to lint codes
-- Run `npm run dev:test` to run local CI tests
+- Run `npm run test` to run local tests

 ## Deployment